campuscode/cc_dotfiles/README.md

 [Tmux Key Mapping](Tmux.md)

-#### It's easy to make your customizations
+#### It's easy to make your customization

-Place your customizations in the following files:
+Place your customization in the following files:

 * .aliases.local
 * .secrets